4Backup/cqa/README.md

 An algorithm to choose the best parameters for the DeepInsight.

-Requires DeepInsight, available at https://github.com/alok-ai-lab/pyDeepInsight
+Requires DeepInsight and its dependencies, available at https://github.com/alok-ai-lab/pyDeepInsight